-If you ask a truck driver what they think about their dispatcher you will be amazed at the passion with which they dislike their dispatchers.
-I don’t want to use the word hate, but truckers often use it and dispatchers often get showered with colorful epithets and hear a lot of name calling.
+If you asked a truck driver what they think about their dispatcher, you would be amazed at the passion with which they dislike their dispatchers.
+Hate is a powerful word, but truckers often use it and dispatchers often get showered with colorful epithets and suffer a lot of name-callings.
 Truck drivers just don’t like dispatchers.
 Every driver out there has a bad story to tell.

-Truckers always fight their dispatchers and in each other’s eyes the other party is always guilty.
+Truckers often fight their dispatchers and in each other’s eyes, the other party is always guilty.

 The reality in the trucking industry.

-Driver – dispatcher relationship is very important and for this relationship to make it work the two parties have to know and respect each other.
+Driver – dispatcher relationship is very important, and to make it work the two parties have to know and respect each other.

 “If you ask experienced drivers about their dispatchers they may agree wholeheartedly with the middle manager’s view.
 Or they may describe them more along the lines of being the most, â??idiotic son of a @&%(# I ever knew.
 That $&^@ is so %*#& $&^@ stupid I’d like to shove his $&$*@ in a $&@*# volcano!â??”

 How respectful is this language?
-I found it in an article from streetdirectory.com.
+I found it on streetdirectory.com.
 This is not how all drivers talk to their dispatchers, right?

-Every layperson knows that America runs on trucks not on doughnuts.
+Every layperson knows that America runs on trucks, not on doughnuts.
 And since trucking is one of the biggest and most important industries, I set out to discover more.
-If you would like to discover more about the trucking industry make sure to check our trucking news section.
+Let’s hear it from a dispatcher!

 An interview with a dispatcher

-Here is what the dispatcher Peter D. had to say about his job and how he deals with drivers.
+Meet Peter D. – a dispatcher.
+Let’s ask him about his job and how he deals with drivers.

-How do you handle a situation in which the driver starts yelling at you that he has been waiting for too long or he does not want to go certain distance empty?
+Q: How do you handle a situation in which a driver starts yelling at you that he has been waiting for too long or he does not want to travel a certain distance empty?

-How hard it is to deal with so many different personalities?
+Q: How hard is it to deal with so many different personalities?